 Have you ever wondered why paintball guns are called “markers”?
 It is kind of a strange name for a gun, don’t you think?
 What is a paintball marker and why did it even come into existence?

-But, once you read this post about the history of paintball guns, you will quickly understand why they were called markers, and why the name stuck!
+Once you read this post about the history of paintball guns, you will quickly understand why paintball guns are called markers, and why the name stuck!

 Marking Trees & Cattle!
 The Humble Origins of the Modern Paintball Marker

 To understand how the term paintball markers came about, we have to roll back the years to 1970.
 In 1970, Charles Nelson had made quite a name for himself in the paint related product business.

 One of his many inventions was a paint squirt device that allowed US Forestry Officials to quickly mark trees that were to be cut down, with a dash of paint.
 The US Forestry department asked Nelson to develop a product that will allow Forestry officials to mark trees with paint, only this time be able to do it from a distance.
 This was essential as Forestry officials found it difficult to always walk right up to a tree that had uneven terrain or streams or bushes around it.